MooersLab/elfeedorg/README.md

 You might not have considered certain terms to be relevant when they would be required to be able to retrieve literature that is relevant to your interests.

 This repository contains my source file, elfeed.org, that has all the URLs to the RSS feeds of the journals that I follow.
-Obviously, this file is written in the orb mode type setting language.
+Obviously, this file is written in the org-mode typesetting language.
 Org-mode is very convenient for the creation and management of hierarchical lists.
-Some trees within the list can be shuffled up or down.
+Subtrees within the list can be shuffled up or down.
 Org-mode also supports the folding of topics.
-Org-mode was initiated before markdown and is far more powerful.
-For example, org-mode supports parallel polyglot literate programming, which is not even possible in Jupyter notebooks.

 The main kind of feed that I follow are the current contents of journals.
-Some other kinds of websites like blogs will also have RSS feeds.
+Some other kinds of websites with RSS feeds inlcude blogs, YouTube channels, forums, databases, and GitHub features like releases.

 This collection of RSS feeds is driven by my research needs and interests.
 My interests include the following: